These squares are the real deal!

 They are simple to make, delicious and perfect as a healthy afternoon snack or breakfast on a busy morning.
 I personally make a double batch and keep them in the freezer so a healthy option is always available.

 These squares are full of clean protein, iron, fibre and healthy fast for long lasting, even energy.

 Feel free to add in some dark chocolate chips or dried cranberries but keep in mind this will add some sugar.

 Do not substitute the brown rice syrup as they will not turn out.
 It is a gentle, natural sweetener that can be found at most health food stores.

 Line a 9x9 baking dish with two layers of parchment paper, large pieces so it is hanging out over the edges.

-In a large bowl combine oats, seeds, cinnamon and sea salt.
+In a large bowl combine nuts, oats, seeds, cinnamon and sea salt.